JanWilczek/wolf-sound-blog/_posts/dsp/2022-04-16-data-alignment-in-fir-simd.md

 ![]({{ page.images }}/LoopVectorizationVOIL.svg){: alt="Outer-inner loop vectorization diagram."}
 _Figure {% increment figureId20220416 %}.
 Data accessed in one iteration of the outer loop in the outer-inner loop vectorization technique._

-The $x$-signal's elements are accesssed starting at every possible sample.
+The $x$-signal's elements are accessed starting at every possible sample.
 The goal is to multiply the short vectors from the input signal with the short vectors of the filter's reversed coefficients.

 We could copy the short vectors from $x$ so that each access is aligned.
 Or we could do the same with the filter's coefficients.